By Heather Beach

 Types of Dog Treats

 There is no shortage of dog treat varieties available on the market today.
 In addition to being available in a variety of shapes, sizes and flavors, dog treats are also heavily marketed to consumers with associated health claims.
 Treats are marketed as ways to help clean teeth, improve joint function and lower anxiety.
 They might be organic, gluten-free, or fortified with omega-3 fatty acids and antioxidants.
-Dr. Deborah Linder, a board certified veterinary nutritionist who heads the Obesity Clinic for Animals at Tufts Cummings School of Veterinary Medicine, warns pet guardians to be realistic when it comes to health claims and treats: “Any product that claims to treat or cure a disease is strictly regulated.
+Dr. Deborah Linder, a board certified veterinary nutritionist who heads the Obesity Clinic for Animals at Tufts Cummings School of Veterinary Medicine, warns pet owners to be realistic when it comes to health claims and treats: “Any product that claims to treat or cure a disease is strictly regulated.
 Therapeutic diets can be used under the supervision of a veterinarian, but I would be wary of treats that imply that they are intended to manage diseases.”
-Treats that contain joint supplements, for instance, might cause more harm in an overweight dog because obesity will exacerbate symptoms of arthritis.
-Because treats should be fed only on a limited basis, they should not be expected to deliver clinically important health benefits to your dog.
+Treats should be fed only on a limited basis; they should not be expected to deliver clinically important health benefits to your dog.

 Dogs and Human Food